codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where did Captain Hook get his hook?
-From a second hand store.
+Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Alternative Drive
+ 1. Central Processing Unit
- 2. Active Directory
+ 2. Motherboard
- 3. Active Department
+ 3. Graphics Processing Unit
- 4. Automated Database
+ 4. Keyboard

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Central Processing Unit
 </details>